Supplement Solutions for Swallowing Difficulties

 We asked Dr. Kettles if any of the non-pill forms of nutritional supplements offer better or more comprehensive levels of nutrients than others.
 “I can’t think of anything that’s not available in a non-pill form.
 I can find good options whether they’re chewable or not.”

-At Cooper Clinic, every patient in for preventive medicine exams has their vitamin D, omega-3 fish oil level, B12 and iron checked with same day lab results.
-“Those are the deficiencies that come up most frequently for supplementation,” says Dr. Kettles.
+At Cooper Clinic, every patient in for preventive medicine exams has their vitamin D, omega-3 fish oil level, B12, and iron levels checked with same-day lab results.
+“Those are the deficiencies that come up most frequently for supplementation†,” says Dr. Kettles.
 “We do check magnesium and calcium – all the electrolytes – and can always add other things as the patient needs.”

 References